vaido-world/resolving-docbook/README.md

 checking for DocBook XML DTD V4.3 in XML catalog... not found
 configure: error: could not find DocBook XML DTD V4.3 in XML catalog
 ```
+These are probably dependencies that are not available in GoboLinux Remote Recipes Repository

 ## docbook catalog location
 `/Data/Variable/lib/xml/catalog`